-Please see the paper (link) for the references and further information
+Please see the paper for the references and further information.

-Western Ringtails live only in the south-west of WA in three key zones: the Swan Coastal Plain, Southern Forest and South Coast zones.
+Western Ringtail Possums live only in the south-west of WA in three key zones: the Swan Coastal Plain, Southern Forest and South Coast zones.

-Federal (Environment Protection and Biodiversity Conservation Act 1999): Vulnerable
+Federal (Environment Protection and Biodiversity Conservation Act 1999): Critically Endangered (upgraded May 2018)

 State (Wildlife Conservation Act 1950 WA): Critically Endangered

 Action Plan for Australian Mammals 2012: Critically Endangered

 Impacts of logging on Western Ringtail Possum